PatrickKyei/exception/_posts/2022-04-09-love-is-a-losing-game.md

 Love comes with a lot of promises.
 You go into it hearing many promises and giving a lot of promises of your own without knowing exactly what to expect in return.
 So yeah, from the onset, you start giving something without knowing what to get in return.

 What are your beliefs, principles, values in a relationship?
-You go in compromising and losing a lot of them.
+You go in compromising and giving up a lot of them.
 Maybe that's how it's designed to be?
 I can't really tell.

 ## You Lose everything in Love